NESCLiC/2018-04-18-YUL/index.md

 <h2 id="setup">Setup</h2>

 <p>
-  To participate in a
-  {% if page.carpentry == "swc" %}
-  Software Carpentry
-  {% elsif page.carpentry == "dc" %}
-  Data Carpentry
-  {% elsif page.carpentry == "lc" %}
-  Library Carpentry
-  {% endif %}
-  workshop,
-  you will need access to the software described below.
+  To participate in this workshop, you will need access to the software described below.
 In addition, you will need an up-to-date web browser.
 </p>
 <p>
-  We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the
+  Software Carpentry maintains a list of common issues that occur during installation that may be useful on the
   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
 </p>